Fed Rate Cuts: Raphael Bostic Aligns with Fed Officials on No Further Cuts, BTC Slips

 Highlights

-Atlanta Fed President Raphael Bostic has given his thoughts on further Fed rate cuts this year, following the first cut at the FOMC meeting last week.
-This comes as the crypto market shed its gains from the aftermath of the rate cut decision.
+Atlanta Fed President Raphael Bostic expressed his thoughts on further Fed rate cuts this year, following the first cut at the FOMC meeting last week.
+This comes as BTC and the broader crypto market shed gains from the aftermath of the rate cut decision.

 During a WSJ interview, the Atlanta Fed president said that he sees little reason to make further cuts this year.
 This came as Bostic revealed that he had projected only one rate cut this year, indicating that he doesn’t expect the Fed to lower interest rates at the October and December FOMC meetings.